Ronnie Brown

 1. Sieve Shakers are a staple in the particle analysis industry and are written into dozens of industry standards, making quality control audits virtually seamless.

-3. Air Jet Sieves employ a vacuum system that is unique to any other particle analysis instrument and allows cement manufacturers to test the fine particles that are difficult to test with a sieve shaker.
+3. Air Jet Sieves employs a vacuum system that is unique to any other particle analysis instrument and allows cement manufacturers to test the fine particles that are difficult to test with a sieve shaker.

 Having worked in the particle analysis industry for over 140 years, W.S.
 Tyler has the experience needed to ensure the aggregate you produce contributes to the safety and longevity of the construction projects it’s applied to.